 Or to give a better example: not too long ago, before it was co-opted by marketing departments and turned into ridiculous marketing catch-phrase, the word decadent actually had a real meaning.
 It wasn’t a particularly positive one, either.
 According to Merriam-Webster’s online dictionary, decadent means, as an adjective,

-1: marked by decay or decline (as from an earlier condition of excellence or vitality): as a: characterized by self-indulgence [a rich and decadent aristocracy]
+1: marked by decay or decline (as from an earlier condition of excellence or vitality): as a: characterized by self-indulgence [a rich and decadent aristocracy]and as a noun,

 Scholars divide the history of the Roman Empire into five distinct periods, which are as follows: